00orca/beats-manager/README.md

 # beats-manager
-small lil project to get better with python
+lil project to get better with python (and git)

 Quick little script to sort your beats by year and month in folders